NLnetLabs/krill/doc/manual/source/ca-keyroll.rst

 is preserved in re-issued objects under the new key, without noticeable interruptions to RPKI validators.

-Before we can dive in to key rollovers we need to take a step back and talk a bit about RPKI CA certificates and keys.

 For most users their CA will have only one parent CA and only one key and CA certificate under that parent.
-But, krill supports having multiple so-called "Resource Classes" under a parent.
-The term Resource Class stems from :rfc:`6492` - essentially you can think of these as a way to to group a set of resources that can appear on a single certificate.
+But, Krill supports having multiple so-called "Resource Classes" under a parent.
+The term Resource Class stems from :rfc:`6492` - essentially you can think of these as a way to group a set of resources that can appear on a single certificate.
 This construct is needed because RPKI CA certificates can have only one signing parent CA certificate.
 So, if your parent received resources on different certificate (presumably from different sources), then they cannot sign a single certificate to you with all those resources.